govindKAG/vim-notes/vim notes.md

 - gu | gU | g~(toggle) with motions can be used to mess with the case

+- use u,U or ~ to mess with the case of a visual selection

 - use ctrl + x and ctrl + a to decrement | increment numbers under the cursor